The Müller-Lyer arrow

 the interrupted oblique lines are set vertically at 90º or

-the illusory misalignment effect weakens or
+horizontally at 180º, the illusory misalignment effect weakens or

 tilting the figure should not change any presumed perspective features